 In almost all the cases of wealth creators, what mattered most was that the fundamental prospects of the company were good; the growth was consistent and visible; and most importantly, management’s approach was rational, growth-centric without being unreasonable.
 And as you might have guessed by now, most of these factors were missing in wealth eroders’ story.

 In fact it would be safe to say that for every 1 real multibagger stock, there would be several wealth eroders in the market.

 This is the reason why being in the right stock as well as avoiding the really bad ones is so important.

-People who ignore fundamentals and invest based on tips and without proper research are the usual casualties of wealth eroding stocks.
+People who ignore fundamentally strong companies and invest based on tips and without proper research are the usual casualties of wealth eroding stocks.

 To avoid such outcomes, there is a need to properly study businesses before investing and also be on a lookout for signs that could raise red flags.
 Failing to exit a stock at the right time is also a problem for common investors.
 They hold out to the hope that things would get better one day.
 But in many cases, things keep getting worse until the time the damage has become irreversible.